David Hayter: Filmmaking and TV show

-Next project
+Future projects

 On August 7, 2013, it was announced Hayter was developing a television show on Fox tentatively titled World War III, about a fiction global conflict that chronicles "a perfect storm of world events places us in the center of a global battle which may bring the world as we know it to an end."
 Hayter will be writing the series' story bible and pilot episode, as well as producing and serving as showrunner.

 On January 31, 2022, it was announced that Hayter would be writing and producing a television adaptation of the 2000 video game American McGee's Alice.

+On March 11, 2025, Deadline Hollywood reported that TDE Films would produce along with Rob Friedman, the upcoming 20th Century Studios acquired action horror film The Zone, directed by Dallas Johnson, from an original script by Hayter.

+On June 5, 2026, it was announced that Hayter would serve as co-writer (credited as "World Building Supervisor") on the video game Virtua Fighter Crossroads, his first writing role for a video game.